Fire and rescue services

 Guatemala has the death penalty for aggravated murder and political crimes.

-It's illegal to photograph government buildings, military sites and areas like the Presidential Palace and airports.
+Photographing some government buildings, military sites and areas like the Presidential Palace and airports is illegal.
 Check with local authorities before taking photos.

 Some Australian criminal laws still apply when you’re overseas.
 If you break these laws, you may face prosecution in Australia.